FindMySchool LogoFindMySchool

 At A-level, the picture sharpens considerably.
 Millfield achieved 60% of grades at A*-B in 2024, above the England average of 47%.
 This reflects the composition of the sixth form, which comprises principally those pursuing university pathways, plus specialist performers and athletes undertaking 3-4 A-levels alongside their elite training.

-The school ranks 720th in England for A-level performance (middle 35% of schools in England), a solid position reflecting mixed outcomes.
+The school ranks 617th out of 2,549 in England for A-level academic outcomes, a solid position reflecting mixed outcomes.
 A-level subject choice is broad, with students selecting from 32 subjects, including Further Mathematics and Philosophy.
 This range attracts students with specific passions rather than those pursuing homogeneous university pathways.

 England ranks and key metrics (where available)